Mozzarella – A Favourite Italian Cheese:

 According to the Mozzarella di Bufala trade association, “The cheese-maker kneads it with his hands, like a baker making bread, until he obtains a smooth, shiny paste, a strand of which he pulls out and lops off, forming the individual mozzarella.”
 It is then typically formed into ball shapes or in plait.

 In Italy, a mozzarella cheese that is “rubbery” in consistency is generally considered not satisfactory.
-A good buffalo mozzarella is soft and creamy to taste.What questions does this raise for you?
+A good buffalo mozzarella is soft and creamy to taste.Any other ideas?